iic-jku/jku-tt06-tdc-v2/README.md

 ## Copyright 2024 by Harald Pretl, Institute for Integrated Circuits, Johannes Kepler University, Linz, Austria

-A TDC is implemented in Verilog and synthesized, with a configurable delay length, and based on an interleaved inverter chain.
+A TDC is implemented in Verilog and synthesized, with a configurable delay length, and based on an interleaved inverter ring.

 The result of the delay line capture is output directly, without any bubble correction or coding.